YeoJongHan/CTF_WriteUps/NYPInfosec_Dec_2021/Reverse/Lost my "homework" again!/README.md

 	mov X16, #1
 	svc #0x80
 ```
-From this, we can see that if 81 is input into the two programs, it will output
+From this, we can see that if 81 is fed into the two programs, it will output
 > `48` for virus1.s

 > `1` for virus2.s